ethancarlsson/psycopg2-connection/README.md

 <h1>
-    Psycopg2 Mini Abstractions
+    Psycopg2 Connection
 </h1>
 <p>
-    Psycopg2 Mini Abstractions is a very light module which makes some abstractions on top of the psycopg2 package.
+    Psycopg2 Connection is a very light module which makes some abstractions on top of the psycopg2 package.
-    The goal is to help you write SQL code right into your python program, without needing to worry about oppening and closing connections to postgres.
+    The goal is to help you write SQL code right into your python program, without needing to worry about opening and closing connections to postgres.
 </p>
 <h2>
     What does it do?